 Justice is often out of reach for the most vulnerable members of society, such as survivors of violence and sexual abuse—domestic and otherwise—that until recently had nowhere to turn for help: People with disabilities, those who are Deaf or hard-of-hearing, LGBTQ victims, and incarcerated people.
 Our work on behalf of Deaf and hard-of-hearing people is poised to expand.
 We want to make the entirety of the justice system more accessible to them.
 And in a country where already one in seven Americans is 65 or older, the justice system needs innovations to protect them from harm.
 Our nonprofit legal guardianship program for elderly people and people with disabilities operates in New York City and is a model nationally.

 The concept of liberty and justice for all is not tied to citizenship.
 From the newest Americans to noncitizens who have deep roots in this country, immigrants to America also deserve justice.
 They should have equal access to the protections of law enforcement, a duty that often requires police to overcome language barriers in order to serve and protect people who can be especially vulnerable.
-And our commitment to fairness doesn’t end when someone is facing the possibility of being deported.
-Justice is more important in that moment than ever.
+And our commitment to fairness requires due process when someone is facing the possibility of being deported.
 In addition to launching the first-ever publicly supported defender program for poor detained immigrants facing deportation, our work includes providing legal assistance and pro bono representation to children who bravely journey to America alone and immigrants who have a mental illness.